-William Main is an associate in McCarthy Tétrault’s Litigation Group in Toronto.
-He maintains a broad litigation practice with a focus on commercial disputes, defamation and privacy law, professional liability, estate litigation, class actions, and securities law.
-William has appeared before the Ontario Court of Appeal, the Ontario Superior Court of Justice, the Health Professions Appeal and Review Board (HPARB), and the Discipline Committee of the College of Physicians and Surgeons of Ontario.
-William has also acted as counsel in private commercial arbitration matters.
+Will has represented clients before the Ontario Court of Appeal, Ontario Superior Court of Justice, Federal Court, Ontario Securities Commission, Alberta Securities Commission, Information and Privacy Commissioner of Ontario, Health Professions Appeal and Review Board (HPARB), and Discipline Committee of the College of Physicians and Surgeons of Ontario.
+Will has also acted as counsel in private commercial arbitration and mediation proceedings.

 RECENT MANDATES & CASES

 Some of Will’s recent notable mandates include: